Marklieflat/FTE4312_Annotation_Crowdsourcing_App/README.md

 ## Introduction:

+In the rapidly evolving digital era, the surge in data generation, particularly in the realm of audio and speech, presents both an opportunity and a challenge.
+The "De-data Proofreading crowdsourcing App" emerges as a pivotal solution to the modern-day data deluge, addressing the critical need for accurate and efficient processing of speech data.
+This project is not just an innovation in data handling but also a stride forward in leveraging the potential of crowd-sourced intelligence and blockchain technology.

+At its core, the De-data Proofreading App is designed to refine and proofread large volumes of speech data, transforming raw audio into valuable, actionable information.
+We recognize that while machines are great at crunching numbers and organizing data, they often miss the mark when it comes to the complexities of human speech.
+That's where we bring in the human element – skilled proofreaders who add nuance and understanding to the mix.
+Thus, coupled with the power of AI and blockchain technology, our app is not just another tool for transcribing speech, it's a comprehensive solution that understands and interprets the tone, context, and subtleties of human language.

+Our app is more than just a platform, it's a meeting ground for human expertise and technological innovation.
+It opens up endless possibilities, **[adding some examples used in following Application part]** (eg. **automating customer service calls**, **enhancing machine translation accuracy**, **aiding in mental health diagnosis through speech analysis**, and **providing educational support in language learning**) We're not just transcribing words.
+We're giving them meaning and context.

+At De-data, we're proud to present a space where technology doesn't replace human intelligence but works alongside it.
+This collaboration paves the way for more accurate, efficient, and insightful processing of speech data, revolutionizing how we understand and utilize spoken words in our digital world.

 ## Motivation:
 ### Market value:
  Speech recognition market continues to grow at a high rate, driven by recognition accuracy improvement in 2017-2022, with an average annual compound growth rate of about 26% in 2022, the market size of 13.640 billion yuan in 2022; 2022-2027 application scenarios expanding Driven by the expansion of application scenarios in 2022-2027, the average annual compound growth rate of about 28%, the market size in 2027 is expected to exceed 45 billion yuan exceeded 45 billion yuan.